(Download a PDF of this flyer)

 Event Day: July 25, Installation period will be determined with the aid of WSCO Artist Organizer

 Sales: Artists will receive %100 of sales and be responsible for %100 of negotiations

 Contact: Artist Organizer- Sara K Udvig, West Side Community Organization, firstname.lastname@example.org

 If you’ve been by the Mohawk Theater lately, you’ve probably noticed some signs of activity.
 The “for sale” signs have come down, the doors have been painted red, and there’s a dumpster bag full of construction debris in the alley.

 I hate burying the lede, so before you get your hopes up: The theater is

 up for sale again. maybe up for sale or maybe it isn’t.
+Not for sale anymore.